ahabegger/CSE278-Socket-Chatroom/README.md

 # CSE 278 Project: Chatting Room

-## Overview
+### Alexander J. Habegger and Nathan Abdoo

 This is a simple chat room project that allows two users to communicate with each other.
 The functionalities include user authentication, sending messages, and file sharing.
-This project is created by Alex Habegger and Nathan Abdoo for the CSE 278B Systems I class under the supervision of Professor Xianglong Feng.
+Alex Habegger and Nathan Abdoo created this project for the CSE 278B Systems I class under the supervision of Professor Xianglong Feng.

 ## Features
 - User authentication (login check)